jtcerqueira/blog_material/README.md

-# JT"s Blog Material Repository
+# JT's Blog Material Repository

 This repository is made with the intend to share the code from the articles and projects of my blog.